coder/coder/examples/docker-image-builds/README.md

 coder template update docker-image-builds
 ```

-Images can also be removed from the validation list.
+You can also remove images from the validation list.
 Workspaces using older template versions will continue using
 the removed image until the workspace is updated to the latest version.

 ## Updating images